However, you can start by filling in the other sections so you’re ahead of the game. So, where do you begin?

 i) If you’re applying through your school or college:

-When you register, you’ll be asked to enter a buzzword if you select that you’ll be applying through your school or college.
-This will link your application to your school or college so your teacher can write your reference.
-They’ll also be able to look over your application and help you along the way, and when the time comes, they’ll send it to us on your behalf.
+When you register, if you select that you’re applying through your school or college, you’ll be asked to enter a buzzword.
+This will link your application to your school or college, so your teacher can write your reference.
+They’ll also be able to look over your application and help you along the way.
+And when the time comes, they’ll send it to us on your behalf.

 ii) If you’re applying independently:

 There are a couple of ways to get a reference if you’re applying independently.
-If your previous school or college is happy to complete a reference then in the ‘Options’ section you can select ‘ask a registered school, college or centre to write a reference only.’
-This route needs a buzzword from the school or college so you’d have to discuss this with them.
+If your previous school or college is happy to complete a reference, in the ‘Options’ section select ‘ask a registered school, college or centre to write a reference only’.
+This route needs a buzzword from the school or college – so you’d have to discuss it with them.

 Good luck with your application!

 If you have any questions about applying then have a look on our website.
 You can also get in touch with our advisers on Facebook or Twitter and they’ll do their best to help.